 - have an adverse impact on Australia’s international reputation or foreign relations.

-If the responsible Minister issues a rejection notice, NAIF cannot progress with offering financial assistance to the project.
+If the Minister issues a rejection notice, NAIF cannot progress with offering financial assistance to the project.

-The Investment Mandate must not direct NAIF to provide financial assistance for the construction of particular infrastructure or in relation to a particular person.
+The Investment Mandate does not direct NAIF to provide financial assistance for the construction of particular infrastructure or in relation to a particular person.
 All decisions regarding financial assistance are the responsibility of the independent NAIF Board.

 The Investment Mandate provides direction as to what constitutes infrastructure.
 It provides for infrastructure such as physical structures, assets (including moveable assets) or facilities which underpin, facilitate or are associated with:

 - the transport or flow of people, goods, services or information; or

 - the establishment or enhancement of business activity in region; or